lanl/friendlyNets/docs/source/usage.rst

    What follows is a plan of action.
 At this point, the data formatting and network building steps are incomplete.

 FriendlyNets is designed to predict the invasion of a single species into a community.
-It is designed around microbiome studies, but (hopefully) written more generally so that nodes can be anything as long as interaction parameters between the nodes are known.
+It is designed around microbiome studies, but written more generally so that nodes can be anything as long as interaction parameters between the nodes are known.
 For microbiome studies, we provide a method to generate the set of interaction parameters from a set of genome-scale metabolic models which must be provided by the user.

 We assume that the user has a table in .csv format with rows indexed by species of interest and columns indexed by sample name that contains abundance data for each species in each sample (relative or absolute).
 Additionally, if an assessment of the predictive power of the method is desired (which may indicate